uGcinikhaya/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11.A script that adds permissions.
 12.A script that creates a directory.
 13.A script that changes the group owner.
 14.A script that changes owner and group owner for all files.
+15.A script changing owner, group owner and staff.